[They met] day after day, in the temple courts and from house to house…

 It is our goal to have every member of our church involved in either a Life Group or another similar small group experience.

-While many groups are sermon-based, some are Topical studies (i.e. marriage), and still others focus on a single book of the bible at a time.
+While many groups are sermon-based, some are Topical studies (i.e. marriage), and still others explore a single book of the bible at a time.

 In the wake of Jesus’ execution, his earliest followers began meeting in homes and small clusters to pray, share resources, discuss his life and teachings, eat together, and read scripture.